CWML/gitdemo/readme.md

 git clone https://github.com/CWML/gitdemo
 ```

 We can also clone via GitHub desktop.
+Let's clone the repo for the following project:

 **GitHub Pages application:**
 https://miku.github.io/activememory/